mdushetwar/Blood-Donation-Prediction/README.md

 ## Contact
-In case, you have questions or wants to get in touch with you regarding your project, please contact at
+In case, you have questions or wants to get in touch with us regarding our project, please contact:

 mdushetwar@gmail.com (Mayur Dushetwar)
 amitkumar829972@gmail.com (Amit Kumar)

 Also, if you're interested in exploring other projects, be sure to check out my website.
-I'm sure you'll find something that piques your interest! www.mayurdushetwar.com
+I'm sure you'll find something that piques your interest!

+www.mayurdushetwar.com